zilkey/auto_tagger/README.md

 ## Things that might be useful

+  * Make it assume current\_stage is the first stage, if only one stage is given in cap task (so auto-tagging still works with single-stage deployments)
+  * Default to "production" if no stages are given??
+That would make it easier
   * Make it possible to define a different remote other than "origin"
   * Make it possible to define a different default branch other than "master"
   * Make it work with either cap-ext multistage or single-file deploy.rb files